One of my favorite hobbies is stand-up paddle boarding.

 Of course, this lesson made me think of coaching.

-My clients come to me as their coach:
+My clients come to me as their coach to:

-- So they can gain guidance on what is really going on.
+- gain guidance on what is really going on.

-- So they can get clear on what their goals and vision, and make sure they have the right resources.
+- get clear on their goals and vision and make sure they have the right resources.

-- So they can find where they have the momentum to keep them on their right path.
+- find where they have the momentum to keep them on their right path.

-Do you need some help recognizing where you have momentum, how to stay balanced and also go faster?
+Do you need some help recognizing where you have momentum, how to stay balanced and to go faster toward your goals?
 It would be my honor to paddle alongside you.